CloudRealm/download-op-ed-using-mal/README.md

 # how to use
 - clone this repository or download all the required files
 - do `pip install  -r requirements.txt` to install all required libraries
->
 - import downloader.py
 - run downloader.main, add optional parameters

-> OR
-- run downloader.py in console, but you can't change any settings (for now)
+you can also run downloader.py in console, but you can't change any settings (for now)